thesleax/ticket-bot/README.md

 #### Hey now there's a video to use the bot you can watch: https://youtu.be/gv94bxO-jo0

-#### Note: You must have Node.js version 16.9.0 or higher installed on your computer.
+#### Note: You must have Node.js installed on your computer.
 (Download link if not installed https://nodejs.org)

 #### 1 - Open a terminal and type `npm install yarn --g` and wait for it to install.